vdaas/vald/docs/overview/architecture.md

 1. Return error if the user has already input the same vector in Vald
 1. Generate the corresponding UUID for internal use.
-1. Forward the metadata (vector ID and UUID) request to the Vald Meta Agent.
+1. Forward the vector ID and UUID request to the Vald Meta.
 1. Forward the vector information (vector ID, vector, and UUID) to Vald Backup Gateway.

 #### Vald Meta